lorenzoromagnoli/lorenzoromagnoli.xyz/content/portfolio/Casa_Jasmina.md

 height: 2
 role: Project Management, Interaction Design, Lead Technologist
 category: research and curation
-inShort: "Curated by Bruce Sterling, Massimo Banzi and Jasmina Teshanovich, [Casa Jasmina](http://casajasmina.arduino.cc) is an ongoing pilot project in the business space of domestic electronic networking, or, “the Internet of Things in the Home.”<br>The goal was to integrate traditional Italian skills in furniture and interior design with emergent skills in Italian open-source electronics."
+inShort: "Curated by Bruce Sterling, Massimo Banzi and Jasmina Teshanovich, Casa Jasmina has been pilot project in the business space of domestic electronic networking, or the Internet of Things in the Home."
 gallery:
   - 1:
     img: casajasmina1.jpg